spectrocloud/librarium/content/docs/06-integrations/00-spectro-k8s-dashboard.md

 ## Usage

 To use the Spectro Kubernetes Dashboard pack, you have to add it to your cluster profile.
+This integrated pack supports the following clouds:

+- Amazon Web Services (AWS)
+- Amazon Elastic Kubernetes Service (EKS)
+- Canonical Metal as a Service (MAAS)
+- Google Cloud Platform (GCP)
+- OpenStack
+- VMware vSphere

 The Spectro Kubernetes Dashboard pack has default settings for **Access** and **Identity Provider**.
 These settings automatically install the latest version of the Spectro Proxy pack when you create the cluster profile.

 Changing these default settings may require some additional configuration.
 <br />